Editor’s Note: This post has been updated with new tactics, links, and content to better serve our readers 🙂

-Original Post Date: April 24th, 2018
+Original Publication Date: April 24th, 2018

-Facebook Audience Insights is a free tool designed by Facebook that gives marketers the ability to dive in and learn more about the users on Facebook as a whole, users who are already fans of your brand, or from a custom audience (e.g. email subscribers or past website visitors).
+The tool gives you the power to learn more about Facebook users, including those who are already fans of your brand, as well as custom audiences like email subscribers or past website visitors.

 What Can We Learn About Audiences On Facebook?

 Audience Insights provides five main categories for analysis.
 There are also numerous subcategories within the five main categories.